Public Infrastructure Investments for Space Market Development: An application to crewed space stations

 Figure \ref{fig:sustainable-competition-stations--high-rates} shows how doubling investor return expectations from 5\% to 10\% annually affects both architectures.
 This scenario reflects tighter macroeconomic conditions where rising interest rates, increased risk premiums, or competition from alternative investments raise the hurdle rate for space technology projects.
 Under 10\% return requirements, neither architecture can sustain two competing firms.
 The independent free-flyer architecture, already unprofitable for two firms under baseline conditions, becomes even less viable with higher costs of capital.
 The shared core architecture, which supported two firms under baseline conditions, also falls into the monopoly-only region.
 If there were two firms in the shared core architecture, both would require higher annual profits to compensate investors for the increased return requirement.
 But revenues and infrastructure-driven cost reductions remain unchanged, and expected cashflows that allowed firms to raise capital under baseline conditions no longer appear as attractive.
+While space agencies are limited in their abilities to influence macroeconomic conditions, they can monitor them to proactively assess external headwinds or tailwinds and design programs accordingly.
+Agency-led efforts to aggregate and secure demand from other government entities may be particularly valuable when investors have many other lucrative-seeming opportunities to deploy large amounts of capital and non-government demand for services from habitat functions is weak.